 About the author

-This guide has been written exclusively for ByteStart by Mike Ianiri, Director of independent telecoms brokerage Equinox.
-Mike works with companies, charities and other organisations to help them choose the right telecoms packages for their needs and thereby reduce their costs.
+This guide has been written exclusively for ByteStart by Warren Pryer of independent telecoms brokerage Equinox.
+Equinox works with companies to help them choose the right telecoms packages for their needs and thereby reduce their costs.
+Equinox is particularly knowledgeable on the integration of IT and telecoms in business.

 More from ByteStart

-- The Pros and Cons of Microsoft Office 365
+- The Pros & Cons of Microsoft Office 365